 In 1984 with Judges Keith Brace and Michael Jones, she implemented BCI’s Misdemeanor Probation Program, which eventually included the Check Diversion Program.
 BCI provided these services to the court for 25 years.

 Over the years, Bonnie has worked in many different positions at BCI.
-She was a misdemeanor probation officer and supervisor for ten years, managed the DUI School program, and has taught Driver Improvement classes.
-Bonnie also taught teenagers and adults how to drive in both Crestview and Ft.
+She was a misdemeanor probation officer and supervisor for ten years, managed the DUI School program, and taught Driver Improvement classes.
+Bonnie also taught teenagers and adults how to drive in Crestview and Ft.
 Walton Beach.
 This is one job, along with UA testing, that she hopes never to have to perform again.

 After the birth of her first son, Jacob, Bonnie worked as the Quality Management Coordinator and CEO Executive Assistant/EAP Coordinator.
 She worked in this position until her second son, Aaron, was born in 1999.
 Aaron arrived about 8 hours after getting off work from BCI.
 Over the last few years, Bonnie has been promoted to the SRQ Program Manager, Human Resources Officer (HRO), Chief Administrative Officer, and Chief Operating Officer.
 Her greatest personal accomplishment is being a single parent and raising two sons, as well as marrying her husband, Brett, in 2016.